-The term 'Commodities Futures Trading Commission (CFTC)' is included in the Investments edition of the Financial Dictionary.
-It's available on mazon in Kindle or Paperback version.
-See more details here.
+'Commodities Futures Trading Commission (CFTC)' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The CFTC is the regulatory agency whose acronym stands for the Commodities Futures Trading Commission.
 This group arose as a direct result of the Congressionally enacted Commodity Futures Trading Commission Act of 1974.
 Since that time, the group has carried the responsibility of regulating both the commodity options and futures markets.
 Their goals range from protecting investors from manipulative endeavors of firms to promoting fair, efficient, and competitive futures markets to stopping fraud and other abusive trading practices.